slightlyoff/web-fundamentals-curriculum/HOW_TO_HIRE.md

 This guide prescribes neither a specific interview style or methodology, nor a specific set of model technical questions, but it is recommended that the above list of skills be tested _in order_ to allow candidates to fail-fast, reducing interviewer time-spent on non-essential skills, whilst concentrating time in the most important areas.

-Your organisation may also require that frontend developers work to integrate their work into backends built in various formats.
-Testing for these skills, or capacity to learn them, is not unreasonable.
+Your organisation may also require that frontend developers work to integrate their work into backends built in various stacks.
+Testing for these skills, or capacity to learn them, is reasonable.
 Skilled frontend developers are polyglot, as it's a require to master multiple languages just to deliver a document with styling applied.

 ## Resume Filtering and Credentials